 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS • The Local Government Panel Report included this recommendation.
-6.4 Monthly Reporting of Credit Card Stateme ents No legislative requirement.
+6.4 Monthly Reporting of Credit Card Statement ents No legislative requirement.
 Disclosure requirements brought in by individual councils have shown significant reduction of expenditure of funds.
 The statements of a local government's credit cards used by local government employees will be required to be tabled at council at meetings on a monthly basis.
 This provides oversight of incidental local government spending.
-SUPPORT 6.5 Amended Financial Ratios Local governments are required to report seven ratios in their ann ual financial statements.
+The IC supports these transparency and accountability measures.
+6.5 Amended Financial Ratios 6.5 Amended Financial Ratios Local governments are required to report seven ratios in their annual financial statements.
 These are reported on the MyCouncil website.
 These ratios are intended to provide an indication of the financial health of every local government.
 Financial ratios will be reviewed in detail, building on work already underway by the DLGSC.
 The methods of calculating ratios and indicators will be reviewed to ensure that the results are accurate and useful.
-SUPPORT 6.6 Audit Committees Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
+6.6 Audit Committees Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
 The Audit Committee is to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under the Act.
 The Panel Report identified that Audit Committees should be expanded, including to provide improved risk management.
 To ensure independent oversight, it is proposed the Chair of any Audit Committee be required to be an independent person who is not on council or an employee of the local government.
 Audit Committees would also need to consider proactive risk management.
 To reduce costs, it is proposed that local governments should be able to establish shared Regional Audit Committees.
 The Committees would be able to include council members but would be required to include a majority of independent members and an independent chairperson.
-An independent Chair of Audit is appropriate.
-OPPOSE DO NOT support a requirement for a majority of independent committee members because: 1. the Act makes Councillors responsible for oversight of the allocation of financial resources and

-CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.7 Building Upgrade Finance performance of the LG's functions so this would result in an abdication of that statutory responsibility by elected members; 2. independent members are not elected so no obligations to the community; 3. independent members will never be privy to all the workings of the LG the way elected members are, and therefore have less information and less understanding on which to base their decisions.
-The local government sector has sought reforms that would enable local governments to provide loans to property owners to finance for building improvements.
+CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 6.7 Building Upgrade Finance The local government sector has sought reforms that would enable local governments to provide loans to property owners to finance for building improvements.
 This is not currently provided for under the Act.
 The Local Government Panel Report included this recommendation. third parties for specific building improvements - such as cladding, heritage and green energy fixtures.
-This would allow local governments to lend funds to improve buildings within their district.
-OPPOSE This would be an inappropriate use of public money and involved LGs in the financial services market, without sufficient evidence of benefits to the community at large.
-6.8 Cost of Waste Service to be Specified on No requirement for separation of waste changes on rates notice.
+6.8 Cost of Waste Service to be Specified on Rates Notices No requirement for separation of waste changes on rates notice.
 Disclosure will increase ratepayer awareness of waste costs.
 The Review Panel Report included this recommendation.
-SUPPORT
+It is proposed that waste charges are required to be separately shown on rate notices (for all properties which receive a waste service).
+This would provide transparency and awareness of costs for ratepayers.
+The IC supports these transparency and accountability measures.